How To Rescue Over Watered Plants

 Step 2: Drain any Excess Water

 If your plant is showing signs of yellowing on the leaf, remove any stagnant water your potted plant might be sitting in.
-It’s also important to check if the bottom of the pot has good drainage holes so that enough water can escape.
+It’s also important to check if the bottom of the pot and containers has good drainage holes so that enough water can escape.

 You may also make sure that there are more air pockets in the soil so the plant roots can have additional air space to breathe.
 Slowly tilt the pot and tap gently to loosen the soil.

 You Might Also Like: How to Amend Raised Garden Bed Soil For Growing Successfully

 Step 3: Check for Dying Roots and Leaves